ULB-Darmstadt/shacl-form/README.md

 ### Use with Solid Pods

 `<shacl-form>` can easily be integrated with [Solid Pods](https://solidproject.org/about).
-The output of `toRDF()` being a RDFJS N3 Store, as explained above, it can be presented to `solid-client`s `fromRdfJsDataset()` function, which converts the RDF Graph into a Solid Dataset.
-The following example, based on Inrupt's basic [Solid Pod Example](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/) shows how to merge data from a `<shacl-form>` with a Solid Data Resource at `readingListDataResourceURI`:
+The output of `toRDF()` being a RDF/JS N3 Store, as explained [above](#toRDF), it can be presented to `solid-client`s `fromRdfJsDataset()` function, which converts the RDF graph into a Solid Dataset.
+The following example, based on Inrupt's basic [Solid Pod example](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/) shows how to merge data from a `<shacl-form>` with a Solid data resource at `readingListDataResourceURI`:

 ```js
   // Authentication is assumed, resulting in a fetch able to read and write into the Pod